Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 A: Organizations can use a 30-day $0 evaluation (strict limits).
 Continued evaluation beyond 30 days requires a paid Pilot ($35k).
 If you're a legal entity, you need a license for continued use.

 **Q: I'm a student doing research.
 Is that free?**
-A: It depends.
-Non-commercial academic research at qualifying tax-exempt institutions is free.
-If the research is corporate-funded, sponsored, or integrated into commercial operations, a commercial license is required.
-See `LICENSE` for the complete definition of free academic use.
+A: Academic research can use AGPL v3 if the project can comply with AGPL copyleft requirements (must publish modifications if deployed as a service).
+If the research is corporate-funded, sponsored, or requires proprietary modifications, a commercial license is required.
+See `LEGAL/ACADEMIC.md` for complete academic use guidance.

 **Q: I'm a sole proprietor.
 Is that personal use?**
 A: No. Sole proprietors using Software for business operations require a commercial license.